 2.00 credits.
 This class will provide an introductory level exploration of Microsoft Excel.
 Various functions, worksheet navigation, and uses of Excel will be major components.
 Prerequisite(s): any one of the following courses: BA 101, BA 197, EC 101, or EC 102.
-Restricted to majors in the Business Department.
+Restricted to majors in the School of Business.
 Must be taken in the sophomore year.